EmployeeIssues.comU.S. Employee Rights in Plain English

 Department of Education (ED)

-Oversees the educational system.
-Also enforces Federal statutes prohibiting education discrimination.
-Includes resources to apply for financial aid, and research statistics, legislation and regulations.
+Oversees the educational system and enforces Federal statutes prohibiting education discrimination.
+Includes resources to apply for education financial aid, and to research statistics, legislation and regulations.

 Department of Transportation (DOT)

 Employment-related duties include regulating workplace safety for transportation industry employees.
 Some government and private-sector employers follow DOT's guidelines for drug testing in the workplace.
-(See also Substance Abuse and Mental Health Services Administration for mandatory workplace drug testing guidelines.)
+(See also Substance Abuse and Mental Health Services Administration.)
 Key government offices under DOT that have employment-related regulatory duties include the Federal Aviation Administration, Federal Highway Administration (FHWA), Federal Motor Carrier Safety Administration (FMCSA), Federal Railroad Administration (FRA), Federal Transit Administration (FTA), Maritime Administration (MARAD), National Highway Traffic Safety Administration (NHTSA) and Pipeline and Hazardous Materials Safety Administration (PHMSA).

 Department of Veteran Affairs (VA)